Business Law

 Who Can Start a Circular Resolution?

-It’s only possible for shareholders or their representatives to initiate a circular resolution, even if they have a voting limit on certain subjects.
-However, other people could also propose a circular resolution motion if it’s expressed in the company’s articles of association.
-In that case, for example, a managing director can propose a motion for a circular resolution.
+Only shareholders or their representatives can propose a shareholder resolution using the circular resolution method, even if they have voting limits on certain topics.
+However, other individuals may suggest a circular resolution if authorized by the company’s articles of association.
+For example, a managing director could propose a motion for a shareholder resolution using this method if permitted under the company’s governing rules.

-As mentioned above, you can only have a circular resolution if:
+As mentioned earlier, a circular resolution can only be used if:

-1. The articles of association allow such resolutions to be passed in written form.
+1. The articles of association explicitly allow resolutions to be passed in written form.

-2. All shareholders, even those without voting rights, agree to shareholders’ resolutions outside a shareholders’ meeting.
+2. All shareholders, including those without voting rights, agree to resolutions being made outside of a formal shareholders’ meeting.

 How Many Resolutions Can You Reach in One Circular Resolution?

-1. The topics are closely related to each other: For example, decisions regarding financial approvals, project funding, or director appointments that interconnect logically can be grouped.
+1. The topics are closely related: For example, decisions about financial approvals, project funding, or director appointments that logically connect can be grouped together.

 How to Propose a Circular Resolution?